lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

     We recommend checking each field in `values.yaml` to determine the desired configuration.
 Fields that need to be changed or verified before installing the chart are the following ones:
     - **nfs.serverIp**: NFS server IP address.
+    - **nfs.user**: The user ID is used to run all processes in the container that accesses the NFS.
+    - **nfs.group**: The group ID is used to grant limited file access to the processes in the container.
     - **image.version**: Prysm client version.
     - **beacon.dataVolumePath**: The path to the data directory on the NFS for the beacon node.
     - **beacon.web3Provider** and **beacon.fallbackWeb3Providers**: Ethereum 1 node endpoints.